 - Meanwhile squeeze the soaked tamarind fully with your fingers.
 You should see most of the pulp in the water and the fibers separated or loosened.

-- When the tomatoes turn mushy and completely soft, place a strainer/colander over the pot and the tamarind pulp to it.
+- When the tomatoes turn mushy and completely soft, place a strainer/colander over the pot and pour the tamarind pulp to it.

 - Cook this mixture until it becomes thick and begins to leave the pan.
 Turn off the stove.